bioinf/Sibelia/C-SIBELIA.md

 The command above will run "C-Sibelia" on two bacterial genomes with the "fine" simplification parameters.
 After this run you can find a file "variant.vcf" with detected differences between these two genomes in VCF format.
+You can also obtain alignments between these two genomes (see section "Alignment output").

 There is another simplification parameters set, called "loose".
 To understand the difference between them, please read manual for "Sibelia" (SIBELIA.md),